tyball21/Open-HAMS/README.md

 # Open HAMS

-Open Source Habitat Animal Management System - A SaaS dashboard for Zoo's and ambassador programs for animal event management.
+Open Source Habitat Animal Management System - A SaaS dashboard for Zoo's and ambassador programs for animal and event management.
 Designed for any organization to host and run their own animal management dashboard.

-V1.0.0-alpha features: Animal check-in and check-out with avaibility and resting periods,  multi-user management, multi-department, data export to .csv, and a live feed.
+V1.0.0-alpha features: Animal check-in and check-out with avaibility and resting periods,  multi-user management, multi-department, data export to .csv, and a live activity feed.

 ## Installation